 - End all calls by providing patient instructions on when to call back or seek emergency care if symptoms worsen or persist.

-For more information about communicating effectively, read our article “Telephone Communication for Physicians: Safety Strategies.”
+For more information about communicating effectively, read our article “Telephone Communication for Healthcare Providers: Safety Strategies.”